| 20 February, uphill

 views of the massive lake formed by a collapsed volcano

+millions of years before.
 In the exhilaration of our

 descent I began to forget the way the day began as we